Skip to main content

 - Consent and linking ensure that no individual has power over another, and mitigate the negative features of a hierarchical structure.

-- Each level of the structure is slightly further removed from the minute det and takes a broader view regarding resource use, purpose, and priorities.
+- Each level of the structure is slightly further removed from the mandate and takes a broader view regarding resource use, purpose, and priorities.

 - External coordinators attend meetings of super-circles as equal members.